 Lorraine can be contacted at [email protected]

-A team of Church Stewards work with the minister in the leadership the church.
+Church Stewards A team of Church Stewards work with the minister in the leadership the church.
 As well as providing support to the minister the stewards have a particular responsibility for ensuring that worship services of the church take place.
 Stewards are elected from within the membership of the church and usually serve for up to four years.
-The Senior Church Steward is Phil Lazenby.
+The Contact Church Steward is Gail Lazenby

 The Church Council is the decision making and legally responsible body in the Church.
-All formal correspondence with the church should be address to the secretary of the church council, Anne Hysted, at the church address.
+All formal correspondence with the church should be addressed to the Church Council Secretary at the church address or via email at [email protected].

 All members and regular worshippers are included in the pastoral care system, which is the formal way in which the people of the church exercise care for each other.
 We use a combination of methods to ensure pastoral care is available in a way that is appropriate to each person.
 Some choose to have a pastoral visitor, others receive care through their house group.
 More hi-tech options are also available.
 Pastoral care is co-ordinated by the minister, the pastoral secretary, Penny Dawson, and a small team of lay pastoral assistants: supporting a church community where all are cared for.